A model-based restricted shapley value to measure the players' contribution to shot actions in football: Empirical analysis

 Players such as Charles De Ketelaere and Brahim Díaz rank among the most influential AC Milan midfielders.
-On the SSC Napoli side, Frank Anguissa and Khvicha Kvaratskhelia show positive $PRS$ values, indicating their importance in supporting and sustaining high-quality attacking sequences.
-Defensive players also exhibit a non-negligible $PRS$ statistic, particularly in AC Milan, where Fikayo Tomori and Theo Hernández rank relatively high.
+On the SSC Napoli side, Frank Anguissa and Khvicha Kvaratskhelia show positive $PRSV$ values, indicating their importance in supporting and sustaining high-quality attacking sequences.
+Defensive players also exhibit a non-negligible $PRSV$ statistic, particularly in AC Milan, where Fikayo Tomori and Theo Hernández rank relatively high.
 This suggests a significant involvement of defenders in cooperative structures leading to shot generation, likely through ball recovery, progression, and support in advanced phases.
 In SSC Napoli, Min-jae Kim emerges as the most influential defender, reflecting his role in stabilizing possession and enabling structured build-up phases.
-Moving down the table, several players from both teams exhibit $PRS$ values close to zero or negative.
-Players with negative $PRS$ values, such as Junior Messias and Ismaël Bennacer for AC Milan, and Stanislav Lobotka and Amir Rrahmani for SSC Napoli, are those associated with coalitions that generate below-average shot quality.
-These results confirm the ability of the proposed $PRS$ statistic to disentangle not only the magnitude but also the stability of individual contributions within complex cooperative attacking structures, while also highlighting structural differences between AC Milan’s and SSC Napoli’s offensive organization.
+Moving down the table, several players from both teams exhibit $PRSV$ values close to zero or negative.
+Players with negative $PRSV$ values, such as Junior Messias and Ismaël Bennacer for AC Milan, and Stanislav Lobotka and Amir Rrahmani for SSC Napoli, are those associated with coalitions that generate below-average shot quality.

+We compared the $PRSV$ statistic with the existing xGChain metric from Understat (\url{understat.com}) described in Section \ref{sec:intro}, normalized per number of actions.
+This comparison revealed moderate-to-low Spearman rank correlations ($\rho_S = 0.38$, for AC Milan and $\rho_S = 0.42$, for SSC Napoli).
+These results could be expected, as xGChain mainly reflects involvement in offensive sequences leading to a shot, without explicitly accounting for action features.
+In contrast, $PRSV$ evaluates players through a cooperative and action-specific framework based on estimated marginal contributions.
+Therefore, the moderate correlations suggest that the two metrics capture related but different dimensions of offensive performance.

+These results confirm the ability of the proposed $PRSV$ statistic to disentangle not only the magnitude but also the stability of individual contributions within complex cooperative attacking structures, while also highlighting structural differences between AC Milan’s and SSC Napoli’s offensive organization.